davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

   will start with a load of 20 TPS, then 30, 40 and 50.
   This is handy when one has already done a test at a low range of TPS and wishes to test at higher loads.

+### Data options
+-rewind
+* rewind at the end of the data file and continue playing.
+  This allows for quite long teste with a moderate-size input file.\

 -tail
 * Tail -f the input file.
-  This allows a machine to be fed the same load as another machine at the same time, up to a speciofied tps.
+  This allows a machine to be fed the same load as another machine at the same time, up to a specified tps.
 It is for parallel running and finding cases where the new program differs from the old.

-### Test-type options (not used)
--ro [reserved]
-* Run the test honoring only GET lines in the input.
-This is the default case, and the -ro option itself is reserved for when we have -rw and -wo options

--rw max [reserved]
-* Run the test using both GET and PUT lines.
-The parameter is the size in bytes of the largest file to be put, so it can be precreated from /dev/urandom.
-This was formerly the default, but the used case was malformed and it was deferred.

--wo max [reserved]
-* Run the test using only PUT lines.
-The parameter is the size in bytes of the largest file to be put, so it can be precreated from /dev/urandom.
-Only ever used for creating data, but mkLoadTestFiles did a cleaner job.
-Deferred pending a good use case.

-### Data options
 -for int
 * number of records to use, eg 1000.
   This limits the length of the run to a specific number of records from the input file.
+Not defined for -tail or -rewind.

 -from int
 * number of records to skip, eg 100.
   This starts at a particular record.
+Not defined for -tail or -rewind.

   These are for doing limited tests, or for doing tests that behave differently between the first and subsequent repetitions, such as test of caches.